 Research published by the Association of Chartered Certified Accountants (ACCA) found that real-time financial information increased investor returns, improved corporate governance, and enhanced investment opportunities.
 The increased investment opportunities come from a few different areas.

 First, they offer decision-makers flexibility to design reports and customize all of your data to specific needs.
 These platforms facilitate real-time collaboration, accuracy, and visible records of each.

 Having readily-available data and metrics at your fingertips ensures you can preemptively respond to issues.
-Instead of waiting until things are too late to avoid, you can see the signs of a coming storm and shift course.
+Instead of waiting until things are too late to avoid, you can shift course before danger ensues.